arnonhecht-tests/gatsby-starter-netlify-cms/src/pages/dreaming/global-blog.md

 Here too, we will update you on all that's happening in our activities and from time to time we will write and update on events, retreats, cooperation that is happening right now

 ### **Get involved**

-WHT IFis not an annual event.
+WHT IF is not an annual event.
 WHT IF is a new culture, which we are humbly offering to the world.
 We are a global community spread out all over the globe

 We believe that leaving your comfort zone is critical for our development